“Twas in another lifetime, one of toil and blood

 When we got home that night I said I wanted to write for a bit and excused myself to the guest room upstairs.
 In reality I was sitting there trying to figure out how in the hell I was going to tell the woman I loved that I was choosing not to be with her anymore.
 I was afraid to tell her the truth, that if I confessed my feelings she would try to talk me out of it or be even more hurt than she was about to be.
 I determined to manufacture a story that would end things and hopefully hurt her less in the end.
 What happened next are two things that I will regret until my dying day.

 Firstly, before I said anything I slept with Audrey.
 I wanted to feel connected to her one last time, to be in that warmth, safety and completeness for just a little longer.
 Some will say that my motivations were more primal, base and selfish than that, and I would not reproach them for it.
 It’s perfectly logical, and as I’ve already copped to dishonesty that night I couldn’t fault people for drawing that conclusion.
 Secondly, the explanation I gave Audrey for my desire to break off the relationship was a fabrication.
-I can’t remember all of what I said but the summation was that my feelings just weren’t strong enough to maintain a long distance relationship and I felt it was time for it to end.
-From the second I left Audrey on the couch in my lounge and closed the door to me room, to the very moment that I am writing these words I have regretted it.
+I can’t remember all of what I said but the summation was that my feelings just weren’t strong enough to maintain a long distance relationship and that it was time for it to end.
+From the second I left Audrey on the couch in my lounge and closed the door to my room, to the very moment that I am writing these words I have regretted it.
 I was manipulative and dishonest, two things that I have striven not to be in this life.
 It was also a moment of inexcusable misogyny, where instead of telling Audrey exactly how I felt, laying it all out there and allowing her to make her own decision, I did what I felt was best for her.
 I will never forgive myself for what happened that night, and there is nothing in this world that I wouldn’t give to go back and change it.
 But that’s not how life works.

 The next morning I drove Audrey back to her mother’s house.
 The last thing she said to me before she went inside was that she liked the perspective title of my next book, “Burlington Days.”
 Even though I had just broken her heart, Audrey was still being supportive of me.
 I drove around her neighborhood for the next several minutes, debating whether I should just leave or drive like hell back to Audrey’s house, bang on her door, fall to my knees and beg her to forgive me.
 I never did go back.
 Instead I went out, got myself a large frappaccino from Starbucks and the new Madden football game to try and distract myself.
 This was the beginning of my final phase of dishonesty, hiding from those closest to me just how devastated I was.
 I texted my brother some nonsense about being relieved to be a free man once more.
 When I told my parents I simply told them that the distance was just getting too hard and it wasn’t going to work.
 At least that explanation had some truth to it.